Archaea: Communication

+Biofilms

+Archaea are known to form biofilms, a common strategy among microorganisms.
+Quorum sensing is thought to play a role in Archaeal biofilm formation, but less is known about Archaeal quorum sensing than Bacterial quorum sensing.
+Some Archaea have been observed to form biofilms when the pH is a specific value, without necessarily relying on quorum sensing for instance.
+These biofilms are sessile communities of micro-organisms (they can contain multiple different species) that produce extracellular polymeric substances, which are used to create a matrix, within which the micro-organisms can grow.
+Biofilms are beneficial as they: protect organisms from abiotic stresses; facilitate horizontal gene transfer; and enable syntropy to take place.

+Biofilm formation has a number of stages: attachment; micro-colony formation; maturation; and dispersal.
+During the attachment phase the Archaea are reversibly attached to a surface by type-4 pili and archaella.
+Some Archaea possess other structures involved in attachment such as hami; fimbriae; or cannulae.
+During the micro colony phase, the extracellular polymeric substance matrix is produced, and numerous archaea have been observed to produce pills and nanowires between cells.
+During the maturation phase the matrix takes on a sophisticated architecture, such as including pathways for waste to exit the biofilms.
+Different archaea have been observed to produce biofilms with different architectures.
+Finally, dispersal can take place, where cells begin to leave the biofilm, this process has been observed in Archaea but the mechanisms behind it are not understood.

 Ecology

 Habitats

-Archaea exist in a broad range of habitats, and are now recognized as a major part of global ecosystems, and may represent about 20% of microbial cells in the oceans.
+Archaea exist in a broad range of habitats, are recognized as a major part of global ecosystems, and may represent about 20% of microbial cells in the oceans.
 However, the first-discovered archaeans were extremophiles.
 Indeed, some archaea survive high temperatures, often above 100 C, as found in geysers, black smokers, and oil wells.
 Other common habitats include very cold habitats and highly saline, acidic, or alkaline water, but archaea include mesophiles that grow in mild conditions, in swamps and marshland, sewage, the oceans, the intestinal tract of animals, and soils.
-Similar to PGPR, Archaea are now considered as a source of plant growth promotion as well.
+Similar to PGPR, Archaea are considered a source of plant growth promotion as well.

 Extremophile archaea are members of four main physiological groups.
 These are the halophiles, thermophiles, alkaliphiles, and acidophiles.
 These groups are not comprehensive or phylum-specific, nor are they mutually exclusive, since some archaea belong to several groups.
 Nonetheless, they are a useful starting point for classification.

 Halophiles, including the genus Halobacterium, live in extremely saline environments such as salt lakes and outnumber their bacterial counterparts at salinities greater than 20–25%.
 Thermophiles grow best at temperatures above 45 C, in places such as hot springs; hyperthermophilic archaea grow optimally at temperatures greater than 80 C. The archaeal Methanopyrus kandleri Strain 116 can even reproduce at 122 C, the highest recorded temperature of any organism.

 Other archaea exist in very acidic or alkaline conditions.
 For example, one of the most extreme archaean acidophiles is Picrophilus torridus, which grows at pH 0, which is equivalent to thriving in 1.2 molar sulfuric acid.